- Use the Debug Panel

 This section presents the available fields and field values available for each result.

-It is meant to be used during development, to know what field values are available to be used in your result templates (see Using Result Templates).
+It’s meant to be used during development, to know what field values are available to be used in your result templates.

 This section presents various information about your query.